At a glance

 ADHD is equally common in girls and boys, but girls are diagnosed less often.

-One of the most common myths about ADHD is that it’s a childhood condition that mostly affects boys.
+As common as ADHD is, there are still a lot of misconceptions about it.
+One of the most common is that it’s a childhood condition that mostly affects boys.
 The truth is that ADHD is a lifelong condition and girls are just as likely as boys to have it.
-(It’s the same with adults — women are just as likely to have ADHD as men are.)
+But they’re more likely to be overlooked.

-Still, the experience of having ADHD can be differet for girls than it is for boys.
+The experience of having ADHD can be different for girls than it is for boys.
 First, girls aren’t as likely to be hyperactive as boys are.
 They also tend to have less trouble with self-control.
 That often means that they’re less disruptive at home and in class.

 Kids with ADHD who aren’t hyperactive don’t stand out as much as kids who are constantly in motion.
 So it’s easier to overlook their challenges.
-While girls have ADHD as often as boys, they’re diagnosed less frequently, at least in childhood.
+While girls have ADHD as often as boys do, they’re diagnosed less frequently, at least in childhood.

 That creates extra challenges.
 Girls with ADHD may be dismissed as just being “daydreamy.”
 People may mistake their struggles with focus for laziness.
 And girls who aren’t diagnosed may not get treatment or other types of support to help with their ADHD symptoms.